Border Forensics

 Teaching methods

 The course is designed to be highly participative, with an active engagement of students with readings, class discussions as well as on the collaborative development of their projects.
 The teaching team will accompany students throughout the semester, share insights based on their own research projects and investigative practices.
 Students will build on a rich range of investigative methods, sometimes adapting their analytical and technical skills and know-how to address critically new topics while reflecting critically on their own practices.
-To do so, they will rely on the methods developed by Border Forensics, as well as on geographic information, spatial analysis.
-They will also be introduced to qualitative investigative methods used by researchers to document the space and its embodied experience in an ethnographic and auto-ethnographic approach.
+To do so, they will rely on the methods developed by the agency of Border Forensics.

 Through this, we will focus on the potentialities and possibilities of the border to motivate a process from hostile spaces to niches of hospitality.
 In the process, we will explore concrete proposals to transform (im)mobility infrastructures operating in the selected border zones to undermine border violence and enable mobility justice.